Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 2. District to district agreements wherein a sending school district contracts with a receiving school district to educate a specific individual(s) or groups.

-3. Students who reside out of the district, but whose parents own property in the district and have plans to build a residence on that property, and the building permit has been issued, will be recognized as a student who resides in the district.
-Parents still must file an out of district enrollment form.
+3. Students who reside out of the district, but whose parent's own property in the district and have plans to build a residence on that property, and the building permit has been issued, will be recognized as a student who resides in the district.
+Parents still must file an open enrollment form.
 If at the end of one year, the residence is still not completed, the student’s status will be reviewed.

 HARDSHIP EXCEPTION

-When tuition is to be paid by the resident district, or waived by this District, the District will admit students except when any such transfer would constitute a hardship.
-In the following circumstances, the District may determine that a hardship exists when acceptance of a non-resident student(s) would:
+In the following circumstances, the District may determine that a hardship exists when acceptance of a non-resident open enrollment student(s) would:

 1. Require the hiring of additional staff, the provision of educational services not currently provided in the school, or the crowding of existing classes;